daattali/ddpcr/README.md

     #> [1] 1000

-If you look at the full parameters of the plate, you'll notice that by default `ddpcr` assumes that the dyes used are *FAM* and *HEX*.
+If you look at the full parameters of the plate, you’ll notice that by default `ddpcr` assumes that the dyes used are *FAM* and *HEX*.
 If you are using a different dye and want the name of that dye appear in the results instead, you can use the `x_var()` or `y_var()` functions.